CHAMPLAIN CANALWAY TRAIL; WATERFORD-MECHANICVILLE:

-Note; If you head left up Fulton St to Saratoga Ave (Route 32) and travel left on-road (sidewalk available) you'll cross a bridge over the Mohawk River.
-Come to Route 787 after 0.7 miles.
+Note; If you head back to Saratoga Ave (Route 32) and travel left on-road (sidewalk available) you'll cross a bridge over the Mohawk River and come to Route 787 after 0.7 miles.
 Left is the start of the Route 787 Path, a paved trail that travels along the east side of Route 787 for 1.1 miles to Dyke Ave.
 Here you may connect to the on-road portion of the Mohawk Hudson Bikeway .

 Continuing along the stone-dust Champlain

 Trail, it can be narrow

 at times as it travels through well shaded woodland.
 At 0.4 miles, you travel underneath

 abandoned Mohawk Ave Bridge over the canal.
 Cross O'Connor Drive at 0.5 miles.